GABI-VITORIA/GABI-VITORIA/README.md

 - sobre mim
 - 👀 meu instagram @gabrielli251
 - 🌱 'seja luz na escuriao'
-- 💞️ I’m looking to collaborate on ...
+- 💞️ solteira
-- 📫 How to reach me ...
+- 📫 deixe na caixa de entrada
+15y :)
 <!---
 GABI-VITORIA/GABI-VITORIA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.